 Add the touch of lemon juice slowly at the end, while keeping the mixer on to ensure that the sauce stays smooth.

-Serve with fish, as a condiment for your favorite sandwich, or as a dipping sauce for your French fries and enjoy.
+Serve with fish, as a condiment for your favorite sandwich, or as a dipping sauce for your French fries.

 - The traditional version of this sauce did not have egg yolks, but the yolks make it easier to blend.
 Feel free to omit the eggs, but be ready to work!